awsdocs/amazon-ec2-user-guide/doc_source/install-updates.md

    [ec2-user ~]$ sudo yum update
    ```

-1. Review the packages listed, type **y**, and press Enter to accept the updates\.
+1. Review the packages listed, enter **y**, and press Enter to accept the updates\.
 Updating all of the packages on a system can take several minutes\.
 The yum output shows the status of the update while it is running\.

 1. \(Optional\) Reboot your instance to ensure that you are using the latest packages and libraries from your update; kernel updates are not loaded until a reboot occurs\.
 Updates to any `glibc` libraries should also be followed by a reboot\.
 For updates to packages that control services, it might be sufficient to restart the services to pick up the updates, but a system reboot ensures that all previous package and library updates are complete\.